IQSS/geoconnect/README.md

 # Additional information

-- More, somewhat miscellaneous, information on may be found in the [README_ADMIN.md](README_ADMIN.md), including:
+- More, somewhat miscellaneous, information on may be found in the [README_ADMIN.md](README_ADMIN.md), including Maintenance mode, File types, Updating colors, Join Targets, etc
-    - Maintenance mode
-    - File types
-    - Updating colors
-    - Join Targets